Skylark0924/Rofunc/README.md

 # For Linux user
 sh ./scripts/install.sh
-# For MacOS user (Isaac Gym based simulator is not supported on MacOS)
+# For MacOS user (brew is required, Isaac Gym based simulator is not supported on MacOS)
 sh ./scripts/mac_install.sh
 ```